I7-Examples/The-Reliques-of-Tolti-Aph/docs/source.txt

 Instead of casting force labyrinth at when Terra Incognita is closed, say "The never-children laugh once again."

 Before casting force labyrinth at:
-	if the location is not a labyrinth room, say "That spell has efficacy only in the Maze of Royal Beasts." instead.[* This is a before rule, unconventionally, to stop players from wasting precious STR finding out what the spell is supposed to do.]
+	unless the location is a labyrinth room, say "That spell has efficacy only in the Maze of Royal Beasts." instead.[* This is a before rule, unconventionally, to stop players from wasting precious STR finding out what the spell is supposed to do.]

 To force a path (way - direction) from (place - room):
 	let the current position be the grid position of the location;
 	let the new position be the vector sum of the current position and the vector of the way;
 	if the new position is <0,0,0>, stop;
 	let the new room be the room at the new position;
-	if the new room is Solid Rock
+	if the new room is Solid Rock: if a labyrinth room is acceptable:
-	begin;
-		if a labyrinth room is acceptable
-		begin;
 			let the new room be a random acceptable labyrinth room;
 			let the current position be the grid position of the location;
 			position the new room at the new position;
-		otherwise;
+		otherwise:
 			stop;
-		end if;
-	end if;
 	now the new room is Earthquake-undamaged;
 	change the way exit of the location to the new room;
 	let the reverse way be the opposite of the way;